OneSciencePlace

 Quakeworx

 The platform delivers a growing suite of state-of-the-art earthquake modeling applications, including SeisSol, Tandem, MooseFarm, UCERF3-ETAS, pyCSEP, and HFQsim.
-These applications can be executed seamlessly in either batch or interactive mode on project servers, national HPC, and cloud computing resources.
+These applications can be executed in batch or interactive mode on dedicated compute nodes, national HPC resources, and cloud computing infrastructure.

-Quakeworx Science Gateway is a customized instance of the OneSciencePlace platform.
+Quakeworx is a customized instance of the OneSciencePlace platform.
 Its key capabilities are:

 Quakeworx Report